Symplectic rational homology ball fillings of Seifert fibered spaces: Background and preliminary results

 If we fix a basis $\{\lambda,\mu\}$ for $\Z^2\cong H_1(T^2)$, then any embedded curve $\gamma$ on $T^2$ is determined by its homology class, which can be described by a pair of relatively prime integers $(a,b)$: $[\gamma]=a\lambda + b\mu$.
 Giving a pair of relatively prime integers $(a,b)$ is equivalent to giving a fraction $b/a$ which is an element of $\Q\cup \{\infty\}$.

 If $s_0$ and $s_1$ are slopes connected by an edge in the Farey graph, then there will be exactly two tight (minimally twisting) contact structures on $T^2\times [0,1]$ with convex boundary having two dividing curves of slope $s_0$ on $T^2\times\{0\}$ and $s_1$ on $T^2\times \{1\}$.
 These are called \dfn{basic slices} and we call one of them a positive basic slice and the other a negative basic slice.
 Giroux \cite{Giroux00} and Honda \cite{Honda00a} showed that any tight contact structure on $T^2\times [0,1]$ can be decomposed into the union of basic slices and this union will give a path in the Farey graph with each edge decorated by a $+$ or $-$ sign depending on the type of basic slice it corresponds to.
+Specifically, we have the following classification result for a minimally twisting contact structure, but first we recall that a contact structure on $T^2\times[0,1]$ with convex boundary having dividing slope $s_i$ on $T^2\times \{i\}$, for $i=0,1$, is minimally twisting if any convex torus in $T^2\times [0,1]$ that is smoothly isotopic to the boundary has dividing slope clockwise of $s_0$ and anticlockwise of $s_1$ in the Farey graph. \begin{theorem}[Giroux 2000, \cite{Giroux00} and Honda 2000, \cite{Honda00a}] Minimally twisting tight contact structures on $T^2\times[0,1]$ having convex boundary with two dividing curves of slope $s_i$ on $T^2\times \{i\}$ for $i=0,1$, are in one-to-one correspondence with minimal decorated paths in the Farey graph from $s_0$ clockwise to $s_1$, up to shuffling signs in continued fraction blocks. \end{theorem} We note that a corollary of this theorem, discussed in \cite{Honda00a}, says that if we have a non-minimal path in the Farey graph between $s_0$ and $s_1$ with decorations on it, we can use it to build a contact structure by stacking basic slices according to the decorations.
+If the path can be shortened by removing two adjacent edges with opposite signs, then the contact structure is overtwisted.